 Earplugs also come in handy when exams are around the corner!
 When you’re studying in the library, people discussing or typing could distract you.
-When you’re making your exams, bring an extra pair in case you are distracted by the twitching or scratching.
+When you’re doing your exams, bring an extra pair in case you are distracted by the twitching or scratching.

 5. Laundry Basket

 Doing laundry is much more convenient in a basket than anything else.
-I used a plastic bag for a long time until my roomie decided that enough was enough and gifted me one for my birthday.
+I used a plastic bag for a long time until my roommate decided that enough was enough and gifted me one for my birthday.

 I don’t know why I didn’t get to that earlier.
 This is different from a laundry hamper as this is more practical and appropriate for college.

-I highly recommend you to think ahead and buy a collapsible laundry basket.
+I highly recommend you think ahead and buy a collapsible laundry basket.
 The more often you plan to do your laundry, the smaller the size of the one you’ll need.